Oct

 Publication

-In concert with the exhibition, the Hunter College Art Galleries are producing a new publication (for release in October) which chronicles the development of the concept of the show over the two-semester long graduate curatorial seminar, as well as describes the past and the new projects of Moscow Conceptualists presented at the exhibition.
+In concert with the exhibition, the Hunter College Art Galleries has produced a new publication which chronicles the development of the concept of the show over the two-semester long graduate curatorial seminar, as well as describes the past and the new projects of Moscow Conceptualists presented at the exhibition.
+Purchase publications through our

 This exhibition and publication were made possible by the generous support of the Wolf Kahn Foundation and Emily Mason and Alice Trumbull Mason Foundation on behalf of artists Emily Mason and Wolf Kahn, Clarissa Bronfman, Andrew and Christine Hall, Linda Macklowe, Katia Ilina, and the Prospect Hill Foundation.